-These chunky Dark Chocolate Matcha Cookies are so soft and reminiscent of a bakery style cookie.
+These soft Matcha Chocolate Cookies with dark chocolate chunks are so delicious and reminiscent of a bakery style cookie.
 They are earthy, sweet, made with browned butter, and have pools of delicious dark chocolate.
-The best part is they require absolutely no chill time!
+The best part is they require absolutely no chill time and will not spread as they bake!

 - Corn Starch: This is so you do not have to chill your cookie dough prior to baking and what keeps your cookies from spreading as they bake.